 Noncredit courses are intended for students who want to gain general knowledge, learn a new skill, upgrade existing skills, enrich their understanding about a wide range of topics, or develop personal interests.
+Noncredit courses can also provide a pathway to improve upon knowledge/skills to prepare for taking a credit course.
 Upon completion of a course, students may receive a grade of pass or no pass.
 Noncredit classes are NOT applicable toward a degree.
 Upon completion of a series of required classes, students can earn a noncredit certificate of completion or competency.

 Who may attend noncredit classes and programs?

-- Anyone who is 18 years of age or older
+Anyone who is 18 years of age or older

-- A minor who may benefit from instruction and has permission from both the local high school district and a parent/guardian.
+A minor who may benefit from instruction and has permission from both the local high school district and a parent/guardian.

-- Students who hold F1 visas will need to connect with the Ohlone College International Program to learn the process/eligibility for enrolling into a noncredit course or program.
+Students who hold F1 visas will need to connect with the Ohlone College International Program to learn the process/eligibility for enrolling into a noncredit course or program.
 Contact: https://www.ohlone.edu/international/contact

 Why would I take noncredit classes or a noncredit certificate program?

 Noncredit classes assist students seeking to improve math or English proficiency, increase literacy and job skills, support access to higher education and advance employability.

 Can I get Financial Aid for noncredit classes?

 Federal Financial Aid is not available for noncredit courses; however noncredit courses are tuition-free.